Animal Science BSc Honours 36 months Undergraduate Programme By Newcastle University |TopUniversities

 On Campus

-• animal health and behaviour
+• animal behaviour and interaction with habitats

-• animal reproduction and nutrition
+• animal reproduction and genetics

 Admission Requirements